-These basic principles form the five pillars responsible for the success of St. HOPE Public Schools.
+These basic principles form the five pillars are responsible for the success of St. HOPE Public Schools.

 St. HOPE Public Schools has high expectations for academic achievement and conduct that are clearly defined, measurable, and make no excuses based on the background of students.
 Students, parents, teachers, and staff create and reinforce a culture of achievement and support, through a range of formal and informal rewards and consequences for academic performance and behavior.